Logo design for one logo set. You may view some past examples here.

 We make final adjustments based on all your feedback, and send refined variations for you to pick a winning logo.
 Once you’ve chosen, we send everything in “What You Will Receive” so you can start showing off your brand new, professionally-designed logo.

-* The Logo Guide
+The Logo Design Guide

 We often get asked what a Logo Guide is for.
 It’s useful for technical reasons, especially for Graphic Designers.